jaimevalero/pandas_diff/README.md

-For every item in a table, by using pandas_diff you will have an event log to audit of how the resources are being consumed.
+For every item in a table, by using pandas_diff you will have an event log to audit listing how the resources are being consumed.

 <h3>Conciliation of info</h3>